haioco/k8s-installer/README.md

 ## State 2 (Multiple Control Plane with HAproxy) :

 in this state we should have at least 7 VMs .
 1 VM for installing and configuring ansibe , haproxy , kubectl , NAT and DHCP server. we use from this vm as a "gateway" for all other nodes.
 3 VMs for masters (the number of masters should be ODD for example 3,5,7 ...)
 3 VMs for workers

-masters and workers have only 1 network interface and connected together in local network.
+### masters and workers have only 1 network interface and connected together in local network.

-"gateway" node has 2 network interfaces . first NIC (for example eth0) is in local network and another NIC (for example eth1) have Public IP Address.
+"gateway" node has 2 network interfaces.first NIC (for example eth0) is in local network and another NIC (for example eth1) have Public IP Address.

-All of VMs should have Clean OS with unique Mac Address .We suggest you to install OS from the lastest realease.please use from ISO to install OS and do not use from any templates.master and worker nodes do not have direct access to internet and access to internet throw the ha node so you can permit or deny them with accept or deny their incoming traffic with iptables rules.
+All of VMs should have Clean OS with unique Mac Address.We suggest you to install OS from the lastest realease.please use from ISO to install OS and do not use from any templates.master and worker nodes do not have direct access to internet and access to internet via  ha node so you can permit or deny them with accept or deny their incoming traffic with iptables rules.

 In this case we use ubuntu 20.04.